 We welcome approaches from educational organisations who may wish to develop a bespoke cohort programme.

-The MA requires candidates to complete five or six taught modules (120 credits) and a dissertation (60 credits).
-Those with Recognition of Previous Learning (RPL) credits may study fewer.
-Modules can range from 15-30 credits.
-Each 30-credit module is assessed by a written assignment of 5,000-6,000 words (or equivalent) and each 15-20 credit module is assessed by a written assignment of 3,500-4,500 words.
+The MA requires candidates to complete four taught modules (120 credits) and a dissertation (60 credits).
+Those with Recognition of Previous Learning (RPL) credits may study fewer modules.
+Each 30-credit module is assessed by a written assignment of 6,000 words (or equivalent).

-There is currently one core module (30 credits) and an extensive selection of optional modules (accumulating to 90 credits or more).
-In addition, you will need to submit a dissertation, worth 60 credits, which is an original piece of work and should be 12,000-15,000 words (or equivalent) on an approved topic related to one of the selected modules.
+In addition, you will need to submit a dissertation, worth 60 credits, which is an original piece of work and should be 14,000-15,000 words (or equivalent) on an approved topic related to one of the selected modules.

 A relevant second class honours degree (or international equivalent).
 Relevant experience may be required for some of the modules.
 Non-UK qualifications will be assessed against this standard.

-Mature applicants without any standard entry requirements but have substantial and relevant experience may be considered for an entry at the Postgraduate Certificate level and the acceptance is at the discretion of the School of Education.
+Malaysians applying as a matured student without the standard entry requirements but with substantial and relevant work experience (and have successfully passed APEL’s assessment through Malaysian Qualifications Agency) may be considered for an entry at the Postgraduate Certificate Level.
+Admission is at the discretion of the School.